 - 1. an act of traversing something high-level walks in the Dolomites often involve steep, exposed climbs, traverses, and descents

-- ▪ a hill or mountain where traversing is necessary a narrow traverse made lethal by snow and ice
+- ▪ a rock face where traversing is necessary a narrow traverse made lethal by snow and ice

 - ▪ a movement following a diagonal course made by a skier descending a slope I make long gentle traverses down the steepest sections

-- ▪ a zigzag course followed by a ship because winds or currents prevent it from sailing directly toward its destination.
+- ▪ a zigzag course taken by a ship because winds or currents prevent it from sailing directly towards its destination.

 - 2. a part of a structure that extends or is fixed across something there were three jewels in the traverse of the cross and four in the body

 - ▪ a gallery extending from side to side of a church or other building.